 - GRP Secretariat – A small team that convenes and catalyses actions by the Partners and implements specific activities on behalf of the Partnership.
 The Secretariat is hosted at the Stockholm Resilience Centre (SRC) at Stockholm University.

 The ultimate decision for participation in GRP lies with the GRP Advisory Council who is responsible for applying these guidelines.
 The Advisory Council will apply discretion based on its knowledge of the applicants and their social, ethical, and environmental practices.
 In exceptional circumstances, the Advisory Council may ask for additional information before making a final decision.
 We emphasise that the Partnership cannot endorse Partners or any of their practices.

 The success of the Partnership is dependent on Partners working together.
-To do this, Partners are expected to work on specific actions under GRP’s four interlinked Value Additions (VAs).
-This could include working on Collaborative Actions with GRP Partners.
+To do this, Partners are expected to work on specific actions under GRP’s three interlinked areas of work: Innovation, Knowledge, and Policy.
+This could include working on initiatives with GRP Partners.
 In addition, all Partners will be invited to an annual Partners’ meeting.
 This is an opportunity to share and develop actions on resilience, review GRP’s strategy and plans, and elect members to the GRP Advisory Council.
 Organisations who are not Partners but are interested in resilience are able to attend the annual meeting as observers.

 To become a GRP Partner, please fill in the GRP Expression of Interest Form.
 If you have any questions, contact the GRP Secretariat at (email@example.com).